 Instead of typing and managing lengthy, multi-join queries each time you want to retrieve particular data, a view allows you to wrap up that logic.
 This improves your SQL to be cleaner and more maintainable.

-2. Making It Readable and Maintenable
+2. Making It Readable and Maintainable

 Views abstract away intricate logic, making your queries easier to understand for analysts and developers.
 You can have descriptive view names mirroring the purpose of the data, enhancing clarity between teams.